Nobody knows the future.

-You know that people love a memorable melody.
-You can’t know what instrumentation or production-values will be in vogue.
+People always love a memorable melody.
+You can’t know what instrumentation or production-values will be in fashion.

-You know that people prefer people who make an emotional connection with them.
+People always want an emotional connection.
 You can’t know what technology will carry that communication.

 So the best thing to do instead of predicting the future is to focus on the fundamentals that never fluctuate.